Centre, states collect record ₹1.68 trillion in GST in April

 {{/adFree}}

-In April, revenue from import of goods was 30% higher and the revenues from domestic transactions (including import of services) was 17% higher than the revenues from these sources during the same month a year ago, the statement said.
+Mint first reported on 6 April that GST revenue in April could surpass the all-time high of March after electronic permits for goods shipments within and across states shot up to 78.1 million that month, the highest since November 2020 for which data was readily available.

-In April, revenue from import of goods was 30% higher and the revenues from domestic transactions (including import of services) was 17% higher than the revenues from these sources during the same month a year ago, the statement said.
+In April, revenue from import of goods was 30% higher than a year ago and that from domestic transactions (including import of services) 17% higher over the same period.

-“For the first time, gross GST collection has crossed ₹1.5 trillion mark," the ministry said, adding that the e-way bill generation growth reflects recovery of business activity at faster pace.

-“For the first time, gross GST collection has crossed ₹1.5 trillion mark," the ministry said, adding that the e-way bill generation growth reflects recovery of business activity at faster pace.
+“For the first time, gross GST collection has crossed the ₹1.5 trillion mark," the ministry said, adding that the e-way bill generation growth reflects a fast recovery of business activity.

-The ministry said that tax return filing has improved year-on-year in April.
-In April, 10 million GST returns in form GSTR-3B (summary of monthly transactions based on which taxes are paid) were filed, as compared to total 9.2 million returns filed in April 2021.
-Also, in April 2022, 10.5 million statements of invoices were filed in form GSTR-1 (about sales).
-This shows an improvement in the return filing compliance.

 {{^adFree}}